samdoiron/jeshim/STATUS.md

 Status
 ======

 Collisions are sort of in place.
-I rewrite the collision detection to be lazier, eg. faster.
+I rewrote the collision detection to be lazier, eg. faster.
 Something weird, though, is that collisions only seem to happen on the top set of walls.

 ### For next session
 + Find out why collisions only occur when they do